yikuizhai/UAV-CD_Plus/README.md

 # UAV-CD+

-This repository is for releasing a uav-bcd: a uav building change detection dataset.

-## Paper

-UAV-BCD: A UAV Building Change Detection Dataset [[UAV-BCD: A UAV Building Change Detection Dataset | IEEE Conference Publication | IEEE Xplore](https://ieeexplore.ieee.org/document/10281907)]

-## Introduction

-# UAV-CD+: A UAV Change Detection Dataset

-This repository is for releasing a uav-bcd: a uav building change detection dataset.
+This repository is for releasing a uav-cd+: a uav change detection dataset.

 ## Paper